OscarKhaing/cse15l-lab-reports/lab-report-5.md

 Since there are no files 3 levels below the current working directory, the command only returns directories under **`OUP`** and not files.
 However, all the files in `travel_guides` are 3 levels below, so all the files were in the output.

+This option is very helpful if we are working with large data banks with ridiculously large number of levels, since we can limit the number of operations the computer tries to perform and avoid crashes.

 # Option 5: -and, -or operators